Breaking Down the Cost of Becoming a Licensed Psilocybin Facilitator in Oregon

 Understanding Psilocybin Services in Oregon

-Oregon became the first state to legalize regulated psilocybin services through Measure 109.
+Measure 109 made Oregon the first state to legalize regulated psilocybin services.

-This created a structured system overseen by Oregon Psilocybin Services, which operates under the Oregon Health Authority
+This developed an organized framework that is managed by the Oregon Psilocybin Services, which is under the Oregon Health Authority.

 What Does a Psilocybin Facilitator Do?